nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Undoing a command: `undo`
-Reverses the effects of the previous command, if the command is reversible.
-Helps you get out of sticky situations! <br>
+Reverses the effects of the previous command if the command is reversible.
+Helps you to undo any accidental mistakes that you have made! <br>
 Format: `undo`
 > Commands that you can `undo`
 > * `add`